nrichards/mdpicgen/README.md

 ## Origin

-To help keep Markdown editing fun, this tool aims to alleviate some of the cost of creating standardized but customized images used in technical manuals.
+To help keep Markdown editing fun for projects needing to add many images which are permutations of a source diagram, this tool will do the heavy lifting.

-Specifically this is designed for the needs of the Qun mk2 synthesizer project's [README.md](https://github.com/raspy135/Qun-mk2) guide.
-Images are helpful visualizations to teach synthesizer control combinations which users memorize in order to activate features on the synthesizer.
+It is designed for the needs of the Qun mk2 synthesizer project's [README.md](https://github.com/raspy135/Qun-mk2) guide, originally.
+The guide's images are helpful visualizations which teach synthesizer control combinations.
+Users study these in order to activate features on the synthesizer.
+There are many combinations available, and many images to generate, consequently.

 Updating the images and the Markdown is work which is worthy of automation.

 # Features

-* Extract sequences of names of button controls from formatted Markdown tables
-* Generate images by compositing a set of layers of a diagram based upon the button control sequence's names
-* Filter the original Markdown to a new file, adding missing or update outdated image links
-* Customization: recognize new button patterns

 **Before**: